Medically reviewed by Drugs.com. Last updated on Jun 29, 2020.

 Hematologic & oncologic: Anemia (8% to 9%), leukocytosis (5% to 8%), thrombocythemia (6%)

 Infection: Sepsis (7%)

 Respiratory: Pleural effusion (10%), cough (7%), pneumonia (6%), respiratory distress (6%)

-<2% (Limited to important or life-threatening): Anaphylactic shock, anaphylaxis, angioedema, atrial fibrillation, blood coagulation disorder, blurred vision, cholestasis, clostridium infection, ECG abnormality (including ECG changes – prolonged Q-T interval), hepatic insufficiency, hepatic necrosis, hepatitis, increased amylase, infusion related reaction, prolonged prothrombin time, right bundle branch block, seizure, sinus arrhythmia, thrombocytopenia, thrombophlebitis, ventricular premature contractions
+<2%, postmarketing, and/or case reports: Anaphylactic shock, anaphylaxis, angioedema, atrial fibrillation, blood coagulation disorder, blurred vision, bronchospasm, cholestasis, clostridium infection, diaphoresis, dizziness, ECG abnormality (including ECG changes – prolonged QT interval), erythema, eye pain, flushing, hepatic insufficiency, hepatic necrosis, hepatitis, hot flash, increased amylase, increased blood urea nitrogen, increased creatine phosphokinase, increased gamma-glutamyl transferase, increased serum bilirubin, increased serum lipase, infusion related reaction, prolonged prothrombin time, pruritus, right bundle branch block, rigors, seizure, sinus arrhythmia, skin rash, thrombocytopenia, thrombophlebitis, urticaria, ventricular premature contractions, visual disturbance